 Amy E. Keating determines how proteins make specific interactions with one another and designs new, synthetic protein-protein interactions.

-Jonathan A. King studies what happens when proteins do not fold properly — leading to conditions like cataracts — and works to protect the conditions needed to support biomedical research.
+Before closing his lab, Jonathan A. King studied what happens when proteins do not fold properly — leading to conditions like cataracts.
+He currently works to protect the conditions needed to support biomedical research.

 Monty Krieger studies cell surface receptors and cholesterol and their impact on normal physiology and diseases, such as heart disease and infertility.